grpc/proposal/A36-xds-for-servers.md

 resource.
 RouteConfiguration validation is described in the [Resource Validation section](#resource-validation).

+The server should enter the serving state only after every RDS watcher has received some kind of notification, including errors.

 #### Configuration Error Logging

 There are situations when an XdsServer can clearly tell the configuration will